Devoted Service (Stage 5)

 Cost: $240 for up to 20 students / $480 for 20-40 students / $720 for 40-60 students

 The Second World War came perilously close to Australian shores in 1942.
-Darwin was bombed and midget Japanese submarines snuck into Sydney Harbour causing panic that Australia itself might be invaded while Australian soldiers were fighting overseas.
-Volunteers around the nation began to organise and train for the worst, goods were rationed and the news censored.
+Darwin was bombed and midget Japanese submarines attacked Sydney Harbour, causing panic that Australia itself might be invaded while Australian soldiers were fighting overseas.
 This workshop brings to life the events surrounding the year of 1942 using the Anzac Memorial’s unique collection and Fiona Hall’s ‘100 significant sites’ artwork.
-Students will learn about Australia’s involvement in the Second World War and also how the scale, scope and nature of warfare changed during this period.

 Joint Excursions With The State Library of NSW